-- Denture adhesive is needed to help keep them in place in your mouth.
+- You will need denture adhesive to help keep them in place in your mouth.

-- Caring for and wearing dentures will take some time to get used to.
+- Caring for and wearing dentures will take some time to get comfortable wearing.

 - Dentures can slip around in your mouth making eating or speaking difficult.

 - Dentures will deliver about a 30-40% normal chewing function.

 - Without a tooth root in your jawbone, the bone will begin to diminish.
 This means your dentures will need rebased as your

 - jawbone diminishes and the fit changes.

 - Dentures require periodic maintenance.

-A dental implant actually refers to a titanium screw-like post that is surgically implanted into your jawbone just below the gum line.
-This post is designed to fuse with your jawbone creating a permanent substitute tooth root.
+A dental implant actually refers to a titanium screw-like post.
+Dentists surgically implant this restoration into your jawbone, just below the gum line.
+This post fuses with your jawbone and creates a permanent substitute tooth root.
 When an entire arch of teeth is missing, implant dentures are an alternative to dentures.
 Our implant dentist will implant as few as four strategically placed dental implants in our Claremont, CA dentist office.

 - Your overall quality of life is much greater.

-- Dental implants are secure since they are surgically implanted.
+- Dental implants are permanently secure.
 They will not slip or wiggle in your mouth.

 - The presence of the implant in your jawbone will prevent bone deterioration.

 - Dental implants are not bulky and will give you a natural appearance and smile.

-- Fixed denture implants will deliver a 100% normal chewing function because they are surgically implanted and sturdy.
+- Fixed denture implants will deliver a 100% normal chewing function.

 - Dental implants offer patients over a 95% success rate.